 Travelling from London to Chester is quite a distance.
 You would definitely need to stay over for at least one night, preferably two, if you plan to do this.

 If you are travelling on the cheap and want to get the Megabus, be aware that it does not stop at Chester.
-However, you can get the Megabus to Liverpool (approximately £17.00 to £25.00 return from Londo depending on the time and day) and then get the train from Liverpool to Chester for £6.90 (return price in July 2016 booking in advance).I travelled by train from York and had to change in Manchester.
+However, you can get the Megabus to Liverpool (approximately £17.00 to £25.00 return from London depending on the time and day) and then get the train from Liverpool to Chester for £6.90 (return price in July 2016 booking in advance).I travelled by train from York and had to change in Manchester.
 My journey was just over 3 hours.
 Remember that if you are travelling around England by train, it is much cheaper to book in advance.
-See my blog on Travel Hacking UK Trains.

 Arriving in Chester